 Any other deleted scenes you really hesitated taking out?

 Nate: There’s a really fun scene that used to live at the end of the movie with T’Challa and Everett Ross before he makes the speech at the UN.
 It was a really fun scene and sort of was a good last interaction between those two.
-But again, it all starts with the pace and sort of what feels right and what audiences will sort of sit through.
+But again, it all starts with the pace, what feels right and what audiences will sit through.
 So, unfortunately, we had to cut it.

 BONUS MATERIAL (may vary by retailer):

 - From Page to Screen: A Roundtable Discussion – Delve into the film’s making

 - Crowning of a New King – Explore the world of “Black Panther” in all its color and complexity

 - The Warriors Within – Get to know Wakanda’s women and the actors who portray them

 - The Hidden Kingdom Revealed – Wakanda’s diverse people

 - Wakanda Revealed: Exploring the Technology

 - Deleted Scenes